Not Set

 History

 The remains of the ship were rediscovered in the summer of 1982 by local Plymouth diver and photographer, Dave Peake.
-While snorkelling around the rocky headland at Rame, Peake noticed an old round crown anchor though the kelp, it was badly worn and partly buried, but unmistakably an anchor.
+While snorkelling around the rocky headland at Rame, Peake noticed an old round crown anchor on the seabed though the kelp, it was badly worn and partly buried, but unmistakably an anchor.
 He then spotted two more anchors lying about 5m apart in a nearby gully, both larger than the first, these anchors measured 2.5m in length and had large arrow-shaped flukes.
-Peake noted that the surrounding seabed was strewn with other iron wreckage including winch gear, iron spindles and drums so he presumed that after the ship ran into the rocks, the bow settled and rotted away, thus leaving the foredeck gear and anchors.
+Peake noted that the surrounding seabed was strewn with other iron wreckage including an iron spindle and drums from an anchor windlass.
+He presumed that after the ship ran into the rocks, the bow settled and rotted away, thus leaving the foredeck gear and anchors.
 We now know that the ship broke up shortly after it sank leaving just the iron and brass fittings on the seabed.
+Eleven years later, Peake returned to the site with diver Paul Bailey and Alan Down, to see what else could be found, and it was then they discovered the ships bell partly buried in the seabed.
+Unfortunately, after over a century underwater, the eroded bell no longer bore the name of the vessel from which it came and a hole had been worn right through on one side.
+However, it was determined that the bell and anchors most likely belonged to the same ship as they were so close together, Peake started to research the wrecks on Rame Head and came to the conclusion that he had found the brig Taxiarchos lost in 1843.

 By boat the site should be dived at high water, the seabed rises steeply to Rame Head so the boat can be brought quite close in, but an echo sounder must be used to check the depth under the keel when approaching the site.
 Only dive this site in calm conditions and preferably with only gentle winds from the north, the site is completely exposed to the south and any waves or swell make diving conditions unsuitable.